eyobghiday/project-morbius/README.md

 # project-morbius
-MMAE-414 Aircraft Design for the AIAA based project at at Illinois Institute of Technology.
+MMAE-414 Aircraft Design for the AIAA based project at Illinois Institute of Technology.

 ## Overview
 The Morbin Boys are developing an aircraft for the AIAA annual aircraft competition.
 The IMT-22 "It's Mobrin Time 2022" is a long-range, high-altitude, Mach 1.2 strategic reconnaissance aircraft being developed by a team of four Aerospace students at IIT.